openbaton/docs/docs/FAQ.md

 ### Q1: What type of database is the NFVO using?

 The NFVO uses Hibernate for managing transactions with a relational database.
-By default the NFVO is configured with an in memory database (HSQL).
+By default, the NFVO is configured with an in memory database (HSQL).
 Other types of databases are supported, for instance MySQL.
 This can be changed by setting the following properties in the /etc/openbaton/openbaton.properties file:
 ```